 If a landlord is not to forego the rights that he or she could have, but does not have automatically, it is important that he or she uses a tenancy agreement if the situation is one of tenancy, and not another agreement that aims to reduce the statutory rights of the tenant.

 For example, for some years the grant of a licence to occupy was considered to be a way to avoid granting security of tenure to a tenant, so that the landlord could evict the tenant at short notice.
 That loophole has been closed.
-A licence should only be given in certain circumstances.
+A licence should only be given in certain circumstances, described in when to use a lease and when to use a licence.

 If the wrong type of agreement is used, the landlord is in a much weaker position, particularly with respect to being able to choose when the tenancy is ended.